herr-d/LS_translation/README.md

 __IICMCircuit.py:__ Main class that contains all the methods and structures needed for simplifying the circuit and translating it to a graphical representation.

 __Reedmuller.py:__ Example circuit given by the Reedmuller 14 qubit distillation procedure.
-This circuit is also used as an example in the original paper (<http://www.google.com/paper>).
+This circuit is also used as an example in the paper.
 __circuit_test.py:__ Very simple example to check individual elements.

 __check_equiv_ReedMuller.py:__ Using the capabilities of QUTIP the circuit is simulated and the output is compared using the original representation and the translated representation.